gardener/sow/README.md

 plugins.

-The `pinned` and `unpinned` plugins can be used inside `parallel` to include a list of pligins with a defined execution order.
+The `pinned` and `unpinned` plugins can be used inside `parallel` to include a list of plugins with a defined execution order.

+If the list of external plugin instance is changed, the vanished instances will automatically be deleted after the deployment.

 #### Built-in Plugins